NeuromatchAcademy/course-content/tutorials/writing-tutorials.md

 Example tutorials are available at [NMA github course-content/tutorials](https://github.com/NeuromatchAcademy/course-content/tree/master/tutorials).

 For each tutorial:
-1. Import all necessary libraries, plotting settings and plotting functions in the top code cell(s) of the tutorial
+1. Import all necessary libraries, in a separate code cell at the top of the tutorial.
+We received feedback that students want to see the library imports, so don't hide this cell or give it an `@title` since this squashes the code cell.
+2. For other setup cells (figure settings, helper functions, data loading):
-   - write `# @title Imports` (or other relevant title) at the top of each cell.
-We received feedback that students want to see the library imports, so don't hide this cell.
-For the rest (figure settings, helper functions, data loading), hide the cell: Left-click `...`>`Form`>`Hide code` (special colab trickery).
+    - Write `# @title Imports` (or other relevant title) at the top of each cell.
-   - Use a top code cell to set figure size to 8x6 inches, and remember to hide the cell.
+    - Hide the cell: Left-click `...`>`Form`>`Hide code` (special colab trickery).
+    - Include the following settings for figures:
       ```# @title Figure Settings
       %matplotlib inline
       fig_w, fig_h = (8, 6)